D7ry/cs184-proj-writeup/proj1/writeup.md

 Once we have the UV coordinates, proceed to the next stage of the pipeline by calling `Texture::sample()` with the UV coordinates as a part of the argument.

-`Texture::sample()` then invokes different sampling methods: nearest neithbor and bilinear interpolation, depending on the setting.
+`Texture::sample()` then invokes different sampling methods: nearest neighbor and bilinear interpolation, depending on the setting.
 Note that regardless of the pixel sampling method, we will always be sampling once from the highest resolution texture(mipmap level 0); More sophisticated level sample methods will be discussed in Part 6.

 #### Impl: Nearest Neighbor